NHS-South-Central-and-West/data-science-guides/README.md

 # Data Science Guides

-A repository containing worked examples in R & (eventually) Python of some common data science tasks, to use as a space for learning how to implement these methods, and as a template for applying data science to SCW work.
+A repository containing worked examples in R & Python of some common data science tasks, to use as a space for learning how to implement these methods, and as a template for applying data science to SCW work.

 ## Usage

 ### R/Python

 In order to implement the guides in this repository, you will need to install R and/or Python (depending on which you wish to use).
 Getting R and Python installed on your local machine can prove to be a non-trivial task, and knowing which tools are best for using either language (especially Python) can sometimes act as a bit of a barrier for new users.
 To help reduce the barriers to entry for new users, there is a [notebook](https://htmlpreview.github.io/?https://github.com/NHS-South-Central-and-West/data-science-guides/blob/main/guides/getting-started.html) that takes you through some of these challenges, from getting either language installed on your local machine to which tools to use.

 ### Git